YimingLiu-ds/brain-inspired-replay/README.md

 # Research Project:
 ## Brain-inspired contrastive learning and visual attention in generative replay for Continual Learning
 This project builds upon the work of Van de Ven et al, 2020, and Jack Millichamp, 2021, adding extensive modifications to their PyTorch implementation.
-Most alterations were made within the `models/VAE.py`, `models/attention.py`, `main_cl.py` and `train.py` Entirely new additions have been highlighted through the use of a quadruple hashtag: `####`.
+Most alterations were made within the `models/VAE.py`, `models/attention.py`, `main_cl.py` and `train.py` Entirely new additions have been highlighted through the use of a mark: `###lym`.

 ## Installation & requirements